Get

 Appetite Changes

 Refusing to eat is a common sign your cat is feeling stressed, but so are overall changes in appetite.
-Your cat may be displaying picker tendencies than normal, may refuse to drink, or may even resort to overeating.
+Your cat may be displaying pickier tendencies than normal, may refuse to drink, or may even resort to overeating.
 Just like with humans, stress can affect all of us differently.
 These changes must be monitored closely, as cats need to eat and drink regularly for their overall health.

 Hiding

 Cats tend to hide away when they feel stressed, anxious, or fearful.
 If you’ve just moved into a new home, you may notice your cat has disappeared.
-They likely feel so uncomfortable because of the new, drastic change so they are seeking out a quiet, safe place to make them feel more secure.
+They likely feel so uncomfortable because of the new, drastic change, so they are seeking out a quiet, safe place to make them feel more secure.
 Some cats may not display this behavior, while others may hide for extended periods.
 Ideally, after a short period, they will begin to feel secure enough to come out of hiding and explore their new environment.

 abyssinian-cat-meowing-at-the-sofa